-Daniel’s prophecies therefore cannot be limited to the time of Antiochus, approximately 200 years before Jesus spoke.
+Daniel’s prophecies, therefore, cannot be limited to the time of Antiochus, approximately 200 years before Jesus spoke.
 For many people this is sufficient evidence against the critical interpretation.
-Daniel is the only book in the Bible which Jesus by name recommended that we understand.
+Daniel is the only Bible book which Jesus by name recommended that we understand.

 End of the 490 years